VictorTaelin/absal-ex/README.md

 The purpose of this algorithm is to reduce lambda calculus terms optimally.
 It can, thus, be seen as the runtime of a programming language.
 It can be tested by converting lambda-terms to buffers on the format I described above, reducing it with the implementation, and then translating those buffers back to lambda-terms.
 If the output corresponds to the normal form of the lambda-term, then the test passes.
 There are, thus, literally infinite programs with infinitely different characteristics you could use to test it.
 I have Rust and JavaScript code capable of doing that, and will set up a bench of tests in the case we move forward.

 In order for you to work, the Main.rs file on the `parallel-test-3` branch of absal-rs is probably good start.
-The string on line 197 is a λ-program which is good enough to test the performance for varying sizes.
-The one there completes in about 500 kernel invocations, and peaks at about ~50k parallel redexes.
+The string on line 197 is a λ-program which is generic enough to test the performance for varying sizes.
+It produces an input buffer which completes in about 500 kernel invocations, and peaks at about ~50k parallel redexes (active pairs).
 That number can be tweaked by changing the amount of `/f`s on the code.
 For example:

 ```
 b"@A #f #x /f x @B #f #x /f /f x //#a #b //#c #d ///c #e #f #g //g /e /#h #i #j #k /i ///h i j k f /e /#h #i #j #k /j ///h i j k f d #e #f #g g a //#c #d /c /c /c d b #c ///c #d #e #f #g /e ///d e f g #d #e #f #g /f ///d e f g #d #e #f f A B";
 ```

-This is a very lightweight graph that can be reduced fairly quickly.
+This produces a very lightweight input graph that can be reduced fairly quickly.
 This one is harder:

 ```
 b"@A #f #x /f /f /f /f /f /f x @B #f #x /f /f /f /f x //#a #b //#c #d ///c #e #f #g //g /e /#h #i #j #k /i ///h i j k f /e /#h #i #j #k /j ///h i j k f d #e #f #g g a //#c #d /c /c /c d b #c ///c #d #e #f #g /e ///d e f g #d #e #f #g /f ///d e f g #d #e #f f A B";